hcutler/Tandon-NYU/README.md

 # Tandon-NYU

-Simple scraper for Tandon School of Engineering at NYU faculty index.
+Simple scraper for Tandon School of Engineering at NYU faculty Index (http://engineering.nyu.edu/people).
 The index is 27 pages long, and this scraper stores all of the contents on all 27 pages to a local HTML file ("tandon-nyu-pagecontents.html").